 Registered Retirement Savings Plans (RRSPs) are set up by the government to encourage you to save for retirement.

-But there are limits on the amount of money you can contribute on an annual basis.
-That yearly limit is commonly referred to as your RRSP ‘room’.
+But, there is a limit on the amount you can contribute to your RRSP each year.
+That limit is commonly referred to as your available contribution room.

-RRSP deduction limit is determined by several factors, including:
+RRSP contribution room is determined by several factors, including:

 RRSP withdrawals can make RRSP room disappear!

 “When funds are withdrawn from an RRSP there is no ability to re-contribute.
 You’ve lost that contribution room forever,” says Lamarche.
 “This combined with the tax payable on the withdrawal serves as a deterrent for taking money out of RRSPs before retirement, resulting in a more stringent savings plan that is likely to stay in place and ensure you reach your goals.”

 There are, however, some situations when assets in your RRSP can be used for purposes other than retirement and when your room will not be lost if you make a withdrawal.
 If you withdraw funds from your RRSP to participate in the CRA’s Home Buyers’ Plan or the Lifelong Learning Plan, you will be required to pay back the withdrawal to your RRSP according to each plan’s specific schedule, but will not lose your RRSP room.
 When participating in these programs, you will not be taxed on the money you withdraw, but you will not get a tax deduction for the money you repay back into your RRSP.